al6x/nim/mono/docs/how_it_works.md

   # Storing diffs in out queue, that will be sent back to Browser
   @[OutEvent(kind: update, diffs: diffs)]
 ```

+And there are couple of optimisations to make it more efficient, like skipping rendering in cases when we know there were no changes to UI state or DB state.
+Handlign DB state changes efficiently depends on concrete use case and usually requires some sort of versioning, to check quickly if DB data has changed.

 Take look at `session_test.nim` it tests this scenario.